wxyih/acad.cv/_pages/about.md

 <span class='anchor' id='about-me'></span>

-My doctoral research interests consist of 2 main components: the influence between the location of high-speed rail stations on urban spatial structure, and sustainable integrated mobility planning in communities and cities.
+Xinyi Wang is a PhD candidate and teaching assisstant for graduate students in the Department of Urban Planning at Tongji University.
+He received his M.E. in Urban and Rural Planning from Tongji University in 2022 and B.E. in Urban and Rural Planning from Beijing Jiaotong University in 2019.
+His research interests focus on two areas: the interaction between high-speed rail and urban built-up space, and accessibility planning in 15-mins cities.

 My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).